cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 For a variety of reasons, the web servers in a  CDN do not work the way normal web servers work.
 Instead of getting their content from files on the local server, the CDN web servers get their content by acting like web browsers (proxies).
 When they get a request from a browser, they make the same request to what is called an "**Origin Server**".
-It is called an origin server because it _serves_ the original content of the web site, and thus is the _origin_ of the content.
+It is called an origin server because it _serves_ the original content of the website, and thus is the _origin_ of the content.

-As a web site publisher, you put content on an Origin Server (which users usually should be prevented from accessing) and configure your CDN to use your Origin Server.
+As a website publisher, you put content on an Origin Server (which users usually should be prevented from accessing) and configure your CDN to use your Origin Server.
 Then you direct users to a URL hosted by your CDN provider, the users' browsers connect to the CDN, the CDN gets the content from your Origin Server, your Origin Server gets the content from a file on the server, and the data gets sent back hop by hop to the user.
 (The reason this ends up